 Organizations that use modern ERP systems typically spend millions of dollars per year just to maintain their enterprise software packages.
 One of the benefits of implementing a modern ERP system is that vendors spend an equal amount (or more) a year on R&D, functionality improvements, and other enhancements that enable customers to benefit from lessons learned and the technology development from other companies.
 ERP vendors such as SAP, Oracle, and Microsoft Dynamics invest heavily in constant improvements to their solutions.
-In theory, these enhancements should enable the customers of ERP vendors to get more out of their enterprise software solutions.
+In theory, these ERP upgrades should enable the customers of ERP vendors to get more out of their enterprise software solutions.

 The downside of upgrades, on the other hand, is that ERP vendors are constantly changing and improving the software, often making it more difficult for customers and end users to keep up with the various iterations of the solution.
 For this reason, companies can grow tired of the changes, stop upgrading and eventually opt out of annual maintenance and support as a result.
 However, this type of band-aid approach can be more detrimental than the change fatigue organizations often go through during the never-ending upgrade cycle.